mayouni/stzlib/libraries/stzlib/doc/narrations/stz-bridging-minds-and-code.md

 - A Programming Framework for Computational Thinking
 - A Systemized Foundation for Modern Software Platforms

-To fulfill its mission, the Softanza project builds on the simplicity and flexibility of Ring language to forge a tower of layered innovations (see the diagram further down on this page).
+To fulfill its mission, the Softanza Project builds on the simplicity and flexibility of Ring language to forge a tower of layered innovations.
 Each layer adds an incremental useful dimension to the programmer experience and a concrete value proposition to the final software solution.

+NOTE: A diagram illustrating all the layers of the Softanza Project solution architecture will be provided at the end of this article.

 ## Ring as a Computational Infrastructure of the Softanza Library and Framework